blex-max/expos/docs/usage.md

 ## CLI

 `expos` takes a VCF and annotates variants using the INFO field.
-Usage of the tool is best described by the helptext:

 ```
 Usage: expos [--help] [--version] [--seed SEED] [--flank SIZE]